-In an effort to minimize the potential spread of the coronavirus, State Bar employees are working remotely, and State Bar offices are temporarily closed to visitors.
-The State Bar remains fully operational providing services to our members.
+The State Bar is in phase two of a four-phase reopening plan.
+Most State Bar employees are working remotely, and State Bar offices are temporarily closed to visitors.
+The State Bar remains fully operational providing services to our members

 Information About Disciplinary Proceedings